DANNYDEE93/Deployment5/README.md

 _____________________________________________________________________
 Terraform init: to initialize terraform and the backend configurations

+Terraform validate: to validate that the terraform file is configured properly

 Terraform plan: to show exactly what will be created when applied

 Terraform apply: to execute infrastructure script